thilde/future-tbd/README.md

   * Mason: I will add more test cases for our testing infrastructure.

 * **Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**
   * A chief impediment for our website was deciding how exactly our compare functionality would work.
-We offered up diffrent ideas and suggestions for how to show comparisons between colleges.
+We offered up different ideas and suggestions for how to show comparisons between colleges.

 ### Mob Programming
 Here is a screenshot of one of our team's mob programming sessions.
 ![alt text](https://github.com/thilde/future-tbd/blob/master/mob_programming_sprint_three.png "Mob Programming 3")